kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 `spec.replicaSet` represents the configuration for replicaset.
 When `spec.replicaSet` is set, KubeDB will deploy a mongodb replicaset where number of replicaset member is `spec.replicas`.

-`.spec.replicaset.horizons` represents the configuration for mongodb replicaset to connect with external mongodb cluster.
-It has the following fields:
+`.spec.replicaSet.horizons` configures the MongoDB replica set for external connections, specifying the primary DNS (`dns`) and pod DNS names (`pods`) for SRV records used in `mongodb+srv` connection strings.
-  - `dns` denotes the dns name for `srv` of the external mongodb cluster.
+  - `dns` denotes the primary dns name for `srv` of the external mongodb cluster.
-  - `pods` denotes the list of pods of external mongodb cluster.
+  - `pods` denotes the list of pods DNS names of external mongodb cluster replicaset members.

 - `name` denotes the name of mongodb replicaset.
 NB.
 If `spec.shardTopology` is set, then `spec.replicaset` needs to be empty.